How Can I Get A Divorce If I Am Unable To Locate My Spouse?

 Fill out the Divorce Form

-The Petition (Form FL-100), you list information about your marriage listing dates, children, property, and debts.
+In the Petition (Form FL-100), you list information about your marriage listing dates, children, property, and debts.

-The Summons (Form FL-110) that mandates your spouse’s response and informs them what will happen if no response is given within 30 days.
+The Summons (Form FL-110) mandates your spouse’s response and informs them what will happen if no response is given within 30 days.

 There may be other forms to fill out, depending on your location, so be sure to ask the family law court clerk to have everything completed.